crisperdue/prooftoys-site/content/_index.md

 ## **What is Prooftoys?**

-Prooftoys is a resource for learning the principles of **logic** and **proof**, tailored specifically for beginners, who may have little background in mathematics and no background in formal logic.
+Prooftoys is a resource for learning the principles of precise reasoning -- in other words **logic** and **proof**, tailored specifically for beginners, who may have little background in mathematics and no background in formal logic.
 Its goal is to be a more enjoyable and rewarding road to learning and applying these powerful tools.
 It includes an embedded **proof builder** tool to help you construct real proofs.

 ### **Get introduced**